 When purchasing home insurance, it’s always important to shop around.
 Every insurance company has a different equation for deciding premiums, so it’s hard to know where your best deal will come from.
-However, one thing is certain: you should never take the first insurance quote that you find.
+However, one thing is certain: You should never take the first insurance quote that you find.

 That said, it can be a little overwhelming and confusing to compare a bunch of different home insurance quotes.
 Deciphering the prices, coverages, and comparisons can be a frustrating process if you’re not sure exactly what to look for.

 It goes without saying that different levels of coverage cost different amounts of money.
-Regardless of what insurance companies are involved, you’ll pay a lot more for a plan with dwelling coverage and liability coverage than a bare bones plan.
+Regardless of what insurance companies are involved, you’ll pay a lot more for a plan with dwelling coverage and liability coverage than a bare-bones plan.